menandmice/micetro_docs/guides/reference/setup_msa.rst

 * Simplified SPN management, including delegation of management to other administrators.
 Additional automatic SPN management is available at the Windows Server 2008 R2 domain functional level.

-Managed Service Account is good addition to Local Services to run M&M DNS/DHCP Server Controllers.
-When using MSA you gain managed domain account with isolated privileges to run the application.
+Managed Service Account is good addition to Local Services to run M&M DNS/DHCP Agents.
+When using MSA, you gain managed domain account with isolated privileges to run the application.

 Step-by-step guide
 ------------------

-1. If you are running Windows Server 2012 or newer then the first step is to run:
+1. If you are running Windows Server 2012 or newer, the first step is to run:

 .. code-block::